Monotonic Representations of Outerplanar Graphs as Edge Intersection Graphs of Paths on a Grid: Conclusions and open problems

 \end{corollary}

-\section{Conclusions and Open Problems}
+\section{Conclusions and open problems}

 In this paper we focused on EPG representations and on the (monotonic) bend number of outerplanar graphs.
-In particular we dealt with two subclasses of outerplanar graphs: the maximal outerplanar graphs and the cacti.
+In particular, we dealt with two subclasses of outerplanar graphs: the maximal outerplanar graphs and the cacti.
 The main contribution of the paper is the full characterization of graphs with (monotonic) bend number equal to $0$, $1$ or $2$ in the subclasses mentioned above.
-All of the presented proofs are constructive and lead to efficient algorithms for the construction of the corresponding EPG representations.
+All presented proofs are constructive and lead to efficient algorithms for the construction of the corresponding EPG representations.

-It was already known in the literature that $2$ is an upper bound on the bend number of outerplanar graphs, i.e.\ $b(G)\leqslant 2$ holds for every outerplanar graph $G$~\cite{D}.
-Moreover in \cite{C} it was shown that $2$ is the best possible upper bound for outerplanar graphs.
-In this paper we showed that $2$ is also un upper bound on the monotonic bend number of outerplanar graphs, i.e.\ $b^m(G)\leqslant 2$ holds for every outerplanar graph $G$.
-By observing that the result of \cite{C} implies the existence of an outerplanar graph which is not in $B_{1}^{m}$ we conclude that $2$ is a best possible upper bound on the monotonic bend number of outerplanar graphs.
-Thus for the class of outerplanar graphs the best possible upper bounds on the monotonic bend number and on the bend number coincide.
+It was already known from \cite{C,D} that $2$ is the best possible upper bound on the bend number of outerplanar graphs.
+In this paper we showed that $2$ is also an upper bound on the monotonic bend number of outerplanar graphs, i.e.\ $b^m(G)\leqslant 2$ holds for every outerplanar graph $G$.
+The result of~\cite{C} implies the existence of an outerplanar graph which is not in $B_{1}^{m}$, so we conclude that $2$ is a best possible upper bound on the monotonic bend number of outerplanar graphs.
+Thus, the best possible upper bounds on the monotonic bend number and on the bend number coincide for outerplanar graphs.

-In \cite{D} the inequality $b(G)\leqslant 2$ for outerplanar graphs is obtained as a special case of a more general result; Heldt et al.~\cite{D} have shown that $b(G)\leqslant 2$ holds for all graphs $G$ with treewidth at most $2$.
+In~\cite{D} the inequality $b(G)\leqslant 2$ for the class of graphs $G$ of treewidth at most $2$ is proven, the outerplanar graphs being a proper subclass of the later.
 So far no upper bound is known on $b^m(G)$ for graphs $G$ with treewidth bounded by $2$.
-In particular it is an open question whether the coincidence mentioned above extends to the class of graphs with treewidth bounded by $2$.
+In particular, it is an open question whether the coincidence mentioned above extends to the class of graphs with treewidth bounded by~$2$.

-For the larger class of planar graphs an upper bound on the monotonic bend number is known: $b(G) \leqslant 4$ holds for every planar graph $G$.
-Moreover there is a planar graph with bend number at least $3$ \cite{D}.
-However no upper bounds are known for the monotonic bend number of planar graphs, this is a challenging open question.
+Another challenging open question concerns the monotonic bend number of planar graphs.
+As shown in \cite{D}, $b(G) \leqslant 4$ holds for every planar graph.
+Also the existence of a planar graph with bend number at least $3$ is shown in \cite{D}.
+So the best possible upper bound on the bend number of planar graphs is $3$ or $4$.
+With respect to the upper bound on the monotonic bend number of planar graphs we only now that it is at least $3$.